-- 3. Press the Auto Setup button. - 4.
+- 3. Perform Acquire > Auto Setup. - 4.
 Check the waveform displayed and compare it with the following.

-5. Use a non-metallic driver to adjust the low-frequency compensation adjustment hole on the probe until the waveform displayed is as the "Perfectly compensated" in the figure above.
+5. Use a non-metallic driver to adjust the low-frequency compensation adjustment hole on the probe until the waveform displayed is as the "Perfectly compensated " in the figure above.